 Arcade games remain closed for now.
 Some games of skill are open though, as well as face painting and caricature artists.

 Sesame Street Characters

 You can meet your favorite Sesame Street characters from a safe distance.
-They stand up on floats, stages or ships and you can wave to them, blow kisses and take photos.
+They stand up on floats, stages or ships (or behind ropes) and you can wave to them, blow kisses and take photos.
 You can find them in Sesame Street Bay of Play.
-The water play and climbing structures in the area remain closed for now.
-But you can attend Sesame Street dance parties and storytime.
+The main water play and climbing structures in the area remain closed for now, but you can attend Sesame Street dance parties and storytime.
 The bounce areas are open and a smaller splash pad is open if you want to bring your toddler's swimsuit.

 We've missed our time with the dolphins, sea turtles, and penguins.
 We were hopping with excitement to see some of these aquatic friends again!
 We really enjoyed our visit to the San Diego Zoo reopening last June (and to the Safari Park).
-Like the zoo and Safari Park, SeaWorld operates a little differently right now to keep guests, employees and animals healthy.
-It's the temporary new normal in theme parks and zoos.
 Let’s jump in to discover what you can expect during SeaWorld San Diego's reopening!

 SeaWorld San Diego Reopening Safety Measures

-Guests can expect special safety measures including capacity limits, required face coverings, temperature checks for employees and guests, modifications to animal exhibits and closures of some play areas.
-Some guests simply walk past thermal scanners.
-People with strollers and their tadpoles are checked manually with a contactless thermometer.
+Guests no longer experience special safety measures such as capacity limits, required face coverings, temperature checks for employees and guests, modifications to animal exhibits and closures of some play areas.
 Single rider lines are closed.
-Guests can expect contactless interactions from park entry to shops and restaurants.
+Guests can expect more contactless interactions from park entry to shops and restaurants.
 Bring credit cards and alternate payment options.